nonnontrivial/tsmd/README.md

 - resolve non-interface declarations into meaningful docs
 - resolve generic parameters and contraints into meaninful docs
 - allow vector of source `.ts` files
+- aligned rows and columns in output files

 ### Installation & Guide